sugarme/gotch/example/mnist/README.md

 ## MNIST

-- MNIST files can be obtained at [This source](http://yann.lecun.com/exdb/mnist/) and put in `data/mnist` from root folder of this project.
+- MNIST files can be obtained from [this source](http://yann.lecun.com/exdb/mnist/) and put in `data/mnist` from root folder of this project.

 - Load MNIST data using helper function at `vision` sub-package

 ## Linear Regression

-- Run with `go clean -cache -testcache && go run main.go linear`
+- Run with `go clean -cache -testcache && go run main.go linear.go`

 - Accuraccy should be about **91.68%**.